-If you’re looking for a fun way to use up a bit of leftover Cranberry Sauce, this easy and fast Pork Tenderloin is it.
-Of course, you can make it anytime but it is perfect for after Thanksgiving when you *may* already have a little Cranberry Sauce on hand.
+If you’re looking for a fun way to use up a bit of leftover Cranberry Sauce, this easy and fast Pork Tenderloin with Caramelized Onion Cranberry Compote is it.
+Of course, you can make it anytime but it is perfect for after Thanksgiving when you *might* already have a little Cranberry Sauce on hand.
 Don’t we all usually have a little, or maybe even a lot?
-Pin this recipe for after the holiday!

-No cranberry sauce?
-Think about riffing off of this by using a little good jam of another flavor.
-This is really a versatile recipe and would be great with apricot or blackberry, for instance.
+If you have no cranberry sauce, you’re not stuck.
+Think about riffing off of this by using a little good tart jam of another flavor; after all, what is cranberry sauce other than jam, after all.
+This is really a versatile recipe and would be great with apricot or blackberry, especially.

-That sauce of caramelized onions, a touch of balsamic vinegar and a little sweet is over the top amazing.
-And so so simple.
-It really steals the show.
+That sauce of caramelized onions, a touch of balsamic vinegar with the cranberries is fabulous and there’s just a touch of sweet that takes it over the top.
+And of course, pork tenderloin is always such a nice choice for a dinner but the sauce?
+That sauce really steals the show.
 You’ll find yourself eating the tenderloin just as a vehicle to scoop up every last drop of that luscious saucy compote.

 I originally made this recipe from a November 1998 Bon Appetit and over the years it’s morphed and changed to this.
-I simplified the cooking method and changed it up quite a bit – it has the same ingredients but caramelizing those onions is a game changer.
+I simplified the cooking method and changed it up just a little – it has the same ingredients but caramelizing those onions is a game-changer when it comes to flavor, and I went a little lighter on the rosemary.

-Pork Tenderloin with Caramelized Onion & Cranberry Compote
+Pork Tenderloin with a Caramelized Onion & Cranberry Compote

 - 1 1/2 tablespoons butter